Paper Mario The Origami King Review: The Kingdom of Paper is back on Switch - Euro X live

 The “development” of the character, among other things, passes from the recovery of special accessories which can for example increase resistance to blows (we are talking about a small handful of objects), or of hearts that increase Mario’s maximum life.
 But in both cases these are elements that are obtained mainly through exploration, which is reconfirmed as the main element in the game economy.

 Diametrically opposite discourse for the boss fight: in this case the circular structure of the arenas and the puzzle component work great.
-This time, the enemy is in the center of the area, and Mario has to move special squares to create a path that leads him in front of his target, ready to attack.
-In certain cases it will be necessary to avoid traps and special attacks, or to use specific types of attacks according to the enemy's actions.
+This time, the enemy is in the centre of the area, and Mario has to move special squares to create a path that leads him in front of his target, ready to attack.
+In certain cases, it will be necessary to avoid traps and special attacks or to use specific types of attacks according to the enemy’s actions.
 Boss Fights are exceptional tests that require a spirit of observation, experimentation and ingenuity, and they work without reservations.

 The battles with the Bosses, unfortunately, they can’t get rid of the boredom of regular confrontations, which in many cases we will try desperately to jump.
 The hope is that the next chapter of Paper Mario will return to be a little more layered and profound also in this respect: without too many complexities, but at least able to guarantee a level of challenge in line with the adventures of Mario & Luigi.